 We moved on and as we did the sun came out and I felt some warmth permeate my body.
 A Tawny Antpitta commenced calling but it was too distant for any hope of luring it in with taped calls.
 We reached a bend in the road and another Tawny Antpitta called and this one was much closer so it was decided to go in after it.
 We walked some hundred metres into and under the rampant vegetation so we were looking up a slope of tangled branches, twigs and leaves.We played the tape and the antpitta called back.
 We played the tape again and the antpitta called again but now much closer.
 We left the tape off and waited.
 Five minutes must have passed before Hernan saw it perched quite high above us and just visible through a mesh of twigs and branches.
 At first I could not get my eye in but then I always have trouble locating birds in situations such as this but usually manage to locate them in the end and so it was this time.
 Tawny is an accurate description of it and all I could see as it was facing us was a pale tawny breast and darker brown head.
 It could not see us but was obviously listening for our taped call that it thought was a rival antpitta, but then without further ado decided it would get its say in first, stretched its neck and head so they were pointing upwards and commenced calling.
 I watched its pale throat swelling as it did so.
 Fantastic.
 It changed position a couple of times but always remained in view for around ten minutes before dropping down and out of sight.
 What a great finale to the day.

 Back to the 4x4 and Juan drove us out of the rural surroundings and onto a busy road into the much more urban environment of the large town of Manizales.
-We arrived this time at better appointed accommodation, The Hotel Carretero and Paul and myself even managed to get some laundry arranged which was a relief.
-After some confusion about the idiosyncratic controls of the shower in our room we got the blessed hot water working and I luxuriated in hot water and rinsed the dust and sweat of the day from my hair and body.
+We arrived this time at better appointed accommodation, The Hotel Carretero, and Paul and myself even managed to get some laundry arranged which was a relief.
+After some confusion about the idiosyncratic controls of the shower in our room we got the blessed hot water working and I luxuriated in hot water and rinsed the dust and sweat of several days from my hair and body.
 Simple pleasures but up to now most of the showers we had encountered had been cold water only although they were meant to provide hot water also.
 Even in tropical heat such as in Colombia I hate cold showers.
 The shock to my system is not enjoyable and hot water is infinitely more soothing in my case.
 I shared the room with Paul but as the room was huge and we both had double beds we had no problems.

 We walked to a nearby lively restaurant for dinner, completed the checklist and were back at the hotel by eight.
 After the nightly ritual of plugging in phones and camera batteries to be re-charged overnight was completed, a knock at the door heralded our laundry, impressively delivered back to our room that same evening and we were all set for an early start tomorrow.